mdagois/gca/README.md

 ### The cgbconv tool

-The ***cgbconv*** tool converts PNG files into tilesets, palettes and tilemaps compatible with the CGB VRAM.
+The ***cgbconv*** tool converts PNG files into tilesets, palettes, tilemap indices and tilemap parameters compatible with the CGB VRAM.

 #### Usage